Looking for the latest edition of Superkids?

 Superkids and the Science of Reading

 The reading brain must be developed through successful instructional experiences.
-Read about how Superkids instruction reflects the science of reading.
+Read about how The Superkids Reading Program instruction reflects the science of reading.

 Superkids belongs in any discussion about how to ensure students receive instruction based in the science of reading.
 See which essential reading skills are taught in Superkids—using two key models of reading development, the Simple View of Reading and Scarborough’s Reading Rope, as a framework.